it-all/slimAdmin/README.md

 <a href="https://github.com/vlucas/phpdotenv">PHP dotenv</a> for configuring server environments
 <a href="#errLog">PHP Error Logging with Stack Trace</a> for debugging

-INSTALLATION
-*work in progress*
-Clone project
-Create PostgreSQL database and restore pg_schema.sql and pg_data.sql
-Copy .env.example to .env then edit .env
-Edit then run cliScripts/insertAdministrator.php
-Navigate to site-name/private (settings['adminPath']) and login!

 CODING NEW FUNCTIONALITY
 *work in progress*
 Create a new directory under domain and create a Model/View/Controller (or whatever code structure you desire) as necessary.
 You can model these files after existing functionality such as SlimPostgres/Administrators/Roles (single database table model) or SlimPostgres/Administrators (joined database tables).